This is my second post about the Green Man, a figure from traditional folk culture. To find all the posts about the Green Man, visit this link

 - The Oxford English Dictionary (1928)

 Jacqueline Simpson and Steve Roud, authors of The Oxford Dictionary of English Folklore, claim in their article on the Green Man (one of the better and more balanced pieces to be written on the figure in recent times) claim that Lady Raglan was “unaware of the Tudor and Stuart references to leaf-clad masqueraders in pageants.”
 This is possible; she does not specifically refer to those references.
-But it’s also quite plausible that she knew about them, from the Oxford English Dictionary or one of its predecessors, or from previous folklore research, and didn’t mention them.
+But it’s much more plausible that she knew about them, from the Oxford English Dictionary or one of its predecessors, or from previous folklore research, and didn’t mention them.
 Her article is very short and does not make a comprehensive argument; she herself apologized for its “scrappiness.”
-As I noted in my previous post, she failed to explain why she thought medieval Christians would carve a figure with pagan origins on churches, leaving the logic of how it might have become a Christian symbol for us to discover in the pages of The Golden Bough.
-It wouldn’t be surprising if she also failed to note previous knowledge of the sixteenth and seventeenth century references.
+It wouldn’t be surprising if she failed to note previous knowledge of the sixteenth and seventeenth century references.
 Given that her husband was a well known folklorist with an extensive library, and a president of the Folklore Society, it’s hard to imagine she wasn’t at least aware of dictionary definitions of “Green Man,” which would have pointed her back to those references.
 Either way, she was definitely aware of contemporary manifestations of the same venerable figure on inn or pub signs, so her use of the phrase “Green Man” is directly connected to the tradition of the leaf-covered wild man.

 Simpson and Roud also state that Raglan’s theory conflated “items with widely different functions and histories…on the basis of a single visual trait, leafiness.”
 It may seem a rather obvious thing to point out, but in fact, the Green Man and the foliate head were equated because of at least two shared traits, more thematic than visual: greenness or leafiness (hence, green) and human form (hence, man).
 One might, in fact, consider crediting Raglan with noticing four traits her church’s foliate head had in common with previous ideas of the Green Man: leafiness, human form, maleness, and adulthood.
 (The fact that the Green Man is an adult male is increasingly important in modern interpretations of the figure, which often consider him an archetype of the adult male.)
 Given this, Simpson and Roud could be charged with trivializing Lady Raglan’s insight by ignoring three of the four things her “Green Man” shared with the existing Green Man idea.